Electronic structure of higher-order layered palladates: La$_{n+1}$Pd$_{n}$O$_{2n+2}$ $(n = 4-7)$: Non-magnetic Electronic Structure

-To conclude, the bottom panel of Fig. \ref{ct} shows average values of the charge-transfer energy for square-planar palladates and nickelates, where it can be observed how adding layers (i.e. going towards the infinite-layer limit) increases the charge transfer energy in both families.
+The bottom panel of Fig. \ref{ct} shows the average values of the charge-transfer energy for square-planar palladates and nickelates, where it can be observed how adding layers (i.e. going towards the infinite-layer limit) increases the charge transfer energy in both families, but much more clearly so in the nickelates.
 The palladates consistently have lower charge transfer energy than the nickelates ($\sim$ 3 eV) given their larger degree of $p-d$ hybridization.
 Indeed, the family of layered palladates falls much closer to the cuprate regime in terms of the charge-transfer energy than the analog nickelates.
-Their lower charge-transfer energy, together with their more single-band physics, place higher-order square-planar palladates in an intermediate regime between nickelates and cuprates and make them an interesting platform to pursue to be able to pinpoint the cuprate characteristics necessary for superconductivity.